 Logo – it is that small piece of graphic which carries big responsibilities in the success of your brand.
 Logo is the first introduction to the brand.
 It influences the customer’s decision and affects the overall brand perception whether it is a new brand or an existing one.
 Apart from being symbolic of what your brand does and what it stands for, a logo represents your brand on social media posts, letterheads, pamphlets, hoardings and every marketing collateral you can think of.
 There is a lot that a logo has to do and there is a lot that goes into creating the perfect one.
-Here’s simplifying the process of creating the logo, whether you are starting a brand afresh or wanting to refresh an existing one.
+Here’s simplifying the process of logo designing, whether you are starting a brand afresh or wanting to refresh an existing one.

 Here are 5 things to keep in mind while preparing a logo: